 Auto feed designs get mixed reviews from brand to brand, model to model.
 Most of the major problems encountered with auto feed systems result because of bad line spooling, or simply because of poor design; however, some systems and models with auto feed are rated well.

 Because of this uncertainty, it's usually best to default to the more dependable bump feed system, unless automatic line feeding is really needed (which may be the case for some users).
 In that case, checking individual reviews and user feedback will go a long way.
+[Back to top] Shaft Design There are three major shaft designs for garden trimmers, and each affects the usability of the tool in different ways.
+The three designs are: curved shaft, straight shaft, and split shaft.
+Although there are specific pros and cons for each design, choosing between them usually comes down to how the trimmer feels in the user's hands, a matter of personal preference.
+Curved Shaft:

 This design provides the most comfort for trimmer users, especially when "mowing" at ground level.
 Although the curved shaft allows trimmer users to assume a comfortable standing posture, the design is just a little limited when it comes to trimming far underneath shrubs, bushes and other obstacles.
 Also, a curved can limit a trimmer's power, but this only becomes an issue when dealing with very heavy duty machines.